What is Stratified Sampling?

 Researchers do not need to obtain samples from all clusters because each one reflects the entire population, and their homogeneity makes them interchangeable, which simplifies the sampling process.
 These groups should be mutually exclusive—people can’t be a member of more than one.
 Collectively, the groups should contain all members of the population you’re studying.
 Usually, researchers use existing groups as the clusters, such as cities, schools, and business sites.

 Geographic groupings are the most common type.
 The rationale for using them is that it is impractical to obtain samples from wide-ranging geographic regions.
-Cluster sampling reduces the geographic areas from which you recruit subjects.
+Cluster sampling reduces the geographic areas from which you recruit subjects yet can still produce representative samples.
+Learn more about representative samples.

 For more information about using samples to draw conclusions about populations, read my articles about Populations, Parameters, and Samples in Inferential Statistics and Descriptive versus Inferential Statistics.